oVirt/imgbased/README.md

 section.
 It can be used to create new *layers* and install new *bases*.

+    # To create the assumed LVM layout
+    imgbase layout --init

     # List existing layers and bases
-    imgbase list

-    # Add a new layer on the latest base or latest layer of the latest base
-    imgbase layer --add

-    # And with more infos
-    imgbase --debug layer --add
+    imgbase layout

     # Add a new base
     # The `--size` argument specifies the size of the underlying
     # logical volume.
 It must be at least the size of the filesystem
     # contained in `$IMGFILE`.
     imgbase base --add --size 1G $IMGFILE

+    # Get the latest base (which will be used for subsequent layers)
+    imgbase base --latest

+    # Add a new layer on the latest base or latest layer of the latest base
+    imgbase layer --add

+    # And with more infos
+    imgbase --debug layer --add

 There is also a dry-mode (`imgbase --debug --dry ...`) which just outputs the commands to run.